korydraughn/irods_docs/docs/developers/library_examples.md

     char input_arg[] = "/tempZone/home/rods";
     input.args[0] = input_arg;

-    // IMPORTANT NOTE: Specific queries can accept up to ten arguments!
+    // IMPORTANT: Specific queries can accept up to ten arguments!

     // Fetch the maximum number of rows for a single page.
     // This is specific to iRODS.
 The maximum page size has nothing to do with the database.